 Please also note that while we may have limited crew members with sign language skills, we do not have any sign language interpreting planned for the event.
 Please plan accordingly so that you can communicate your needs and enjoy the event.
 If you require sign language assistance, please request in advance and we will confirm if we will have anyone who might be able to assist at the event.
 Registration will be equipped with pens and paper for writing any requests as needed.

-The Science Centre also has a selection of accessible parking spaces.
+The Japanese Canadian Cultural Centre also has a selection of accessible parking spaces.
 Please ensure that you have the appropriate permit displayed to use them.

 How do I find the event space?

-There will be directional signs leading you to the event space.
-Our registration desk will be on the lower level outside of the Gemini rooms, in a hallway that leads to the main ticket queue for exhibits.
-Please use the stairs, escalator, or elevator for re-entry of the upper level event space.
-Most activities will be taking place on the mezzanine, in the Telus room, and in the Gemini rooms and patio.
-We also have some activities taking place adjacent to the great hall and those will require exhibit access due to their proximity to exhibits.
+There will be directional signs leading you to all areas of the event space.
+Our registration desk will be near the main entrance of the building.
+Please use the stairs or elevator to travel to the upper level event spaces as needed.
 Please make sure you get your badge from registration before trying to access event space.

 How much is parking?